How to Support a Grieving Friend

 In the months after

 Keep checking in.
 Send a message weeks or months after the death.
 Remember the first birthday, the first Christmas, the anniversary.
 Say the name of the person who died.
-Ask how they are being remembered, not just how your friend is “doing.”
+Many people receive an outpouring of support in the first two weeks and then find themselves entirely alone with the grief six weeks later — when the worst of it is often still very much present.

 Look after yourself too

 Supporting someone through grief is emotionally tiring.
 You may be grieving too.
+The weight of being present for someone in pain, over a long period of time, takes a toll.
 Talk to someone.
 Rest.
-You cannot pour from an empty cup, and your job is not to fix anyone’s grief — it is just to stay present.
+Be honest with yourself about what you have capacity for.
+Your job is not to fix your friend’s grief — it is just to stay present, imperfectly, over time.

 Free 24/7 support: call or text 1737 — Lifeline: 0800 543 354